By: Integrity Home Care + Hospice

 Related Posts: Avoiding Isolation When Homebound

 While reaching retirement can bring about feelings of euphoria and accomplishment, those feelings can often be short-lived, with new feelings of fear and loss of purpose taking their place.
 Seniors often find it challenging to find a new sense of purpose or fulfillment after they retire from a job in which they had a large part of their identity entwined.
 As human beings, when we lose our sense of identity, we may feel as though we’re no longer contributing to society—paving the way for depression to develop.
-To combat these feelings of uselessness, encourage hobbies like volunteering, arts-and-crafts, or teaching a skill to a younger generation.
+To combat these feelings of uselessness, encourage hobbies like finding apps that give you free money, volunteering, arts-and-crafts, or teaching a skill to a younger generation.
 Better yet, ask your senior relative to list three of four things give them joy—then find a way to make them happen regularly.

 According to a Harvard Medical Report, exercise is an effective treatment for adults suffering from depression.
 Daily exercise can act as an antidepressant equivalent by creating a positive domino effect that leads to elevated mood, improved sleep, and even protection against certain diseases.
 Additionally, low-intensity exercises like water aerobics or walking for 30 minutes a day improve cognitive function and nerve cell connections to create new pathways in the brain that aid in relieving depression.